Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Security

 Using individual IAM users (with specific set of permissions) to access your AWS cloud account eliminates the risk of compromising your root account credentials.
-To protect your AWS root account and follow IAM security best practices, Trend Micro Cloud One™ – Conformity strongly recommends creating IAM users for everyday work with AWS services and resources in order to avoid using the root credentials.
+To protect your AWS root account and follow IAM security best practices, Trend Cloud One™ – Conformity strongly recommends creating IAM users for everyday work with AWS services and resources in order to avoid using the root credentials.

 Audit